‘The Bold And The Beautiful’ Daily Spoilers For Week April 17-21: Who Leaked Forresters’ Designs to Spectra?

 Thursday, April 20 2017

-The Bold and the Beautiful spoilers reveal that Brooke will return something precious to Bill that has been missing for a long time.
+Bold and the Beautiful spoilers reveal that Brooke will return something precious to Bill that has been missing for a long time.

-Katie decides to go through with her plan and she makes a surprise visit to Quinn in order to collect on a promise that Quinn had previously made to her.
+Katie decides to go through with her plan, and she makes a surprise visit to Quinn in order to collect on a promise that Quinn had previously made to her.

 Friday, April 21 2017

-Inquisitr indicated previously that Brooke was about to surprise Bill and the moment has arrived.
-The Bold and the Beautiful viewers will be granted a much needed break from a tension-filled week as Brooke decides to spoil Bill with some love and attention.
+The Inquisitr indicated previously that Brooke was about to surprise Bill, and the moment has arrived.
+Bold and the Beautiful viewers will be granted a much-needed break from a tension-filled week as Brooke decides to spoil Bill with some love and attention.
 She surprises Bill with a thoughtful and touching display of her feelings by spoiling him with some of his favorite things to show her gratitude for his perseverance and undying loyalty to her.
 Brooke turns on the charm for a much-needed romantic interlude between the two lovebirds.

 Ridge is no longer a young man and shows great insight when he quickly catches onto Katie’s true motivation.
 He correctly determines that Katie has a scheme to get back at Quinn for her past faults.
 Katie will need to watch her step if she doesn’t want to suffer the wrath of The Bold and the Beautiful’s Ridge Forrester.